I was fine until someone mentioned oysters

 In some cases acupressure has even been shown to reduce active labor time, yay!
 For me, the real question is not whether it works, but whether it is something that is right for me.

 Because I have never had a medical situation which indicated the need for an induction I have let my babies choose their own birthdays.
 I love the thought that my little one initiates our very first interaction (sending the hormone HCG to my pituitary to say “Hey, I’m here!
-Please build me a comfy little home!”), then wraps up the process by triggering another hormone that says, “I’m ready to come out and meet you now!”
+Please build me a comfy little home!”), then wrapping up the process by triggering another hormone that says, “I’m ready to come out and meet you now!”

 “Recent research has pointed out that labor actually begins when the baby’s lungs mature enough and secrete a protein called surfactant.
 Surfactant is essential breathing outside the womb.
 The release of this protein signals a cascade of hormones in the mother telling the mother’s body to initiate labor.
 (Dr. Carole Mendelson, Dr. Jennifer Condon and Dr. Pancharatnam Jeyasuria, 2004).
 As the baby prepares and lowers in the mother’s body it puts pressure on the cervix causing a release in the hormone, oxytocin.
 Oxytocin is a very important hormone in labor and delivery.
 It thins and dilates the cervix, causes contractions, and moves the baby down and out of the birth canal.
 It also releases breast milk and triggers nurturing and bonding feelings.” (source)

 How does acupressure play into this little symphony between mama and baby?
 Many of the pressure points listed below are thought to encourage baby to move down into the birth canal, which would cause mama to produce oxytocin – the “labor hormone.”
-Unlike induction with pitocin, which is synthetic oxytocin, acupressure seems to encourage the body’s own natural processes.
-Many practitioners believe it will only work if the baby is ready, but it is only recommended after the 40th week of gestation.
+Unlike induction with pitocin, which is synthetic oxytocin, acupressure is thought to encourage the body’s own natural processes.
+Many practitioners believe it will only work if the baby is ready, but it is only recommended after the 40th week of pregnancy as a precautionary measure.